 - vegetable or peanut oil for frying

 - 2 large eggs, beaten or egg substitute

 - 1/2 cup gluten free all purpose flour

 - 1 (15-ounce) can of vegetarian refried beans, warmed through

 - 1 cup prepared pico de gallo

-- 1 batch red pepper crema, recipe follows
+- 1 batch roasted red pepper cashew cream

 - Prepare the avocado and sprinkle generously with salt to season.
 Place the eggs, gluten free panko, and flour in 3 separate shallow bowls.
 Working in batches, dredge the avocado slices in flour, shake off any excess then coat with the egg or egg substitute and finally roll in the panko to coat.
 Place the breaded avocado on a plate and repeat the process until all the avocado is breaded.